awslabs/amazon-neptune-tools/neptune-export/readme.md

 ### Long-running queries

-_neptune-export_ uses long-running queries to generate the metadata and the CSV files.
+_neptune-export_ uses long-running queries to generate the metadata and the data files.
 You may need to increase the `neptune_query_timeout` [DB parameter](https://docs.aws.amazon.com/neptune/latest/userguide/parameters.html) in order to run the tool against large datasets.

 For large datasets, we recommend running this tool against a standalone database instance that has been restored from a snapshot of your database.